 - Full spindle/laser support via manual control widgets, active alerting, and live overrides

 - Full mist/flood coolant support via manual control widgets and active alerting

 - Macros buttons (rearrangeable) with enhanced macro variables and individually assignable keyboard shortcuts

 - Lightweight mode reduces processing intensity on less powerful hardware or when running larger files

 - Easy workspace swapping for more advanced jigging or alignment work

-- Optional automatic handling for common error throwing gcode
+- Optional automatic handling for common error throwing g-code

-- Firmware tool for easier GRBL eeprom changes, loading defaults, and GRBL flashing
+- Firmware tool for easier GRBL EEPROM changes, loading defaults, and GRBL flashing

-- Pre-build machine profiles, including:
+- Pre-built machine profiles, including: